madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 not the instance itself), queries still compute the same thing.
 In other words, it prevents your program's result to change under your feet if the values in your database are the same.
-Since checking domain independence in general is undecidable, using range restriction as a safe syntactic approximation.
+Since checking domain independence in general is undecidable, range restriction is a safe syntactic approximation.

-In this implementation what this means is if I change the definition of datatype `Term` such that the symbols do not use `String` but instead a type for strings up to length 10, if my initial ground facts were all strings of length up to 10, then the results to all queries remain the same.
+In this implementation what this means is if I change the definition of datatype `Term` so that the symbols do not use `String` but instead a type for strings up to length 10, if my initial ground facts were all strings of length up to 10, then the results to all queries remain the same.
 We can't guarantee the same thing without domain independence.